yvan-sraka/esgi-rust/src/ch2/ownership-borrowing.md

 You can use <https://clap.rs> to parse the command-line arguments, and also follow the guide <https://rust-lang-nursery.github.io/cli-wg/>

-Upload your code by doing a PR here:
+Upload your code by submitting a PR here:
 <https://github.com/yvan-sraka/mypipe>

 Big Project